techmatlock/c0524-code-solutions/fetch-in-react/fetch-in-react-quiz-notes.md

 - What two things need to be done to properly handle HTTP request errors?
 Why?

 A try/catch block.
-Because the promise might be rejected or the response contains server status errors like 404 and 500.
+Because if fetch error throws exception or successful returns response.ok.

+Check if response.ok and throw an 'Error' if it is false.

 - How can `useEffect` be used to load data for a component?